Whiffer/SwiftUI-Core-Data-Test/README.md

 # SwiftUI-Core-Data-Test
 Sample program to demonstrate how CoreData can be used with SwiftUI.

+This project currently compiles and runs on Beta 5.

-The key component of this sample is the class CoreDataDataSource.
+The key component of this sample is the class CoreDataDataSource which performs the basically the same function as the @FetchRequest property wrapper.

 This sample has been sort of a play ground to try some other UI ideas using SwiftUI.